nleguillarme/taxonerd/README.md

 * [Installation](#installation)
 * [Usage](#usage)

+I would be happy to hear about your use of TaxoNERD : what is your use case?
+How did TaxoNERD help you?
+What could make TaxoNERD even more helpful?
+Please feel free to drop me an email (nicolas[dot]leguillarme[at]univ-grenoble-alpes[dot]fr) or to open an issue.

 ## Cite TaxoNERD

 Le Guillarme, N., & Thuiller, W. (2021).
 [TaxoNERD: deep neural models for the recognition of taxonomic entities in the ecological and evolutionary literature](https://www.biorxiv.org/content/10.1101/2021.06.08.444426v1.full). bioRxiv.